 T-Mobile is taking immediate steps to help protect all individuals who may be at risk from this cyberattack.
 If you have any questions, send us a DM and we can discuss steps to increase your account security security.

-Hey there, fellow tech enthusiasts!
-It's Nuked here, ready to bring you some news about…
+Hey there, tech enthusiasts!
+Nuked here, ready to serve some exciting news about how AI…